Contemporary history of Iran shows itself in Tehran. The city is the city of western and eastern heritage as the present capital of ancient Persia.

 Carpet Museum is the most distinctive gallery of Persian rugs.
 The museum surprises Tehran travellers with the beauty of colours and themes of authentic Persian art.
 Carpet Museum catches the eyes of one of the busiest and bustling streets in Tehran.
 Farah Pahlavi, Iran’s last Queen founded the Carpet Museum in 1976.

-The museum hosts most valuable Iranian carpets and rugs from the ninth-century A.H to the present day.
-Indeed, Carpet Museum embraces 135 boards from carpet weaving centers such as Kashan, Tabriz, Isfahan, Khorasan, Kurdistan and Kerman.
+The museum hosts the most valuable Iranian carpets and rugs from the ninth-century A.H. to the present day.
+Indeed, Carpet Museum embraces 135 boards from carpet weaving centres such as Kashan, Tabriz, Isfahan, Khorasan, Kurdistan and Kerman.
 They showcase Iran’s rich literature, myth, religion and culture.
 The Carpet Museum building architecture looks like a carpet scaffold on the outside.

 Golestan Palace is a royal complex over 400 years old in the south of Tehran.
 The palace shines with peculiar ornaments such as tiling, mirror-works and paintings and impresses travellers as the highlight of Tehran.
 Golestan Palace surpassed four kings in its majesty and now distinguished itself as a Unesco World Heritage.
 The Palace attracts the eyes of every viewer with its colourful tiles.